Skip to content

 Parallel Runway Operations

+Aircraft from the north/west are assigned 01L/19R and aircraft from the south/east assigned 01R/19L.
 These standard runway assignments may be modified strategically by the BAS or BFL controller.

 Example